zhaobaoping/bumo-sdk-go/doc/bumo-sdk-go.md

 11005|SourceAddress cannot be equal to destAddress.
 11006|Invalid address.
 11007|Connect network failed.
+11008|AssetAmount this will be issued mustbetween 1 and max(int64).
 11009|The account does not have this asset
 11010|The account does not have this metadata.
 11011|The length of key must between 1 and 1024.